ChenWu98/cycle-diffusion/README.md

 ```

 ### Customized use for zero-shot image-to-image translation
-1. Add your own image path and source-target text pairs at the end of [this file](./data/translate-text.json)
+1. Add your own image path and source-target text pairs at the end of [this json file](./data/translate-text.json).
+You can add as many as you want.
-2. To customize the hyperparameters,
+2. Suggested hyperparameter tuning in [this config file](./config/experiments/translate_text2img256_stable_diffusion_stochastic_custom.cfg)
+  - decoder_unconditional_guidance_scales: larger value means more weight on the target text
+  - skip_steps: larger value means more similar to the original image
+  - random seed: different random seed will generate different results
+3. Note that each combination of `decoder_unconditional_guidance_scales` $\times$ `skip_steps` will be enumerated, and the best one is returned.
+4. Run the following command to generate the image.
+Outputs will be saved in the `output` folder.
 ```shell
 export CUDA_VISIBLE_DEVICES=0
 export RUN_NAME=translate_text2img256_stable_diffusion_stochastic_custom